H. C. Cardwell: Civic service

-After his term in the assembly, H. C. Cardwell moved to Los Angeles and worked as a clerk at William Wolfskill's ranch.
+After his term in the assembly, Cardwell moved to Los Angeles and worked as a clerk at William Wolfskill's ranch.
 He later served the city as Zanjero of Los Angeles in 1854–1855.
 His good name was used to endorse political candidates and professionals.

 Early California agriculture

-H.C.
 Cardwell made several important contributions to early California agriculture.
 As an employee and later son-in-law of William Wolfskill, Cardwell helped cultivate and farm vast ranchos in the Los Angeles area.
 He grew oranges, grapes, peaches, pears, apples and olives.
 As early as 1853, Cardwell was shipping thousands of pounds of produce via the Port of San Pedro.
 He successfully planted chestnut trees and was somewhat of a legend for his "mammoth" 21.5 pound sweet potatoes.
 He is credited with introducing "heretofore unknown" seedling strawberries to southern California in January 1856.
 He had a reputation for experimenting with and improving crops in southern California.